North Korea FAQ

 Do I need to apply for a Chinese visa if I’m only there for a few days just to visit North Korea?

 China now offers a 72 hour transfer visa to most travellers so you don’t need to purchase a Chinese visa.
 Please review the following link for more information; China transit visa.
 The requirements are quite rigid so please be sure you meet them and feel free to ask us about it.
 If you are using the train you will need a double entry Chinese visa, transit visas do not apply to overland entries or exits.

 Can I apply for a Chinese visa in North Korea?

 If you are doing a Pyongyang or North East tour you can apply for a single entry Chinese visa.
 However, when applying in Pyongyang you’ll need to partake in a tour longer than six days as the visa application process requires four full working days (Monday – Friday).
-When you apply for the visa you will need to supply a flight itinerary (with your flight exiting China), a hotel reservation document and to visit the Chinese Embassy for an interview to successfully apply which will result in you missing out on some of the items on the tour itinerary.
+When you apply for the visa you will need to supply a flight itinerary (with your flight exiting China), a hotel reservation document and visit the Chinese Embassy for an interview to successfully apply which will result in missing some of the items on the tour itinerary.
 There is no Chinese embassy in Rason so tourists will need to organise a Chinese visa beforehand.

 If you are doing an Ultra Budget tour or a five day tour with us you will not have enough time to apply for a Chinese visa in the DPRK.

 I want to volunteer in North Korea, where do I sign?